An estimated 1 in 4 Florida drivers do not have auto insurance. That’s too many!

 Be Prepared

-With a hardening insurance market and the recent economic turmoil caused by the COVID-19 pandemic, it’s very likely that Florida drivers will continue to slash their auto insurance policies in an effort to save money.
+In the midst of a hard insurance market, it’s very likely that Florida drivers will continue to slash their auto insurance policies in an effort to save money.
 And unfortunately, you can’t rely on your safe driving skills to prevent you from ever getting into an accident.

 Intoxicated, unsafe, unlicensed, inexperienced, and uninsured drivers are on Central Florida roads as we speak.
 It’s only a matter of time before you tangle with one of them.